-^{}We are grateful to Ken Gillingham, Gabriel Kreindler, Jeff Lin, Kyle Meng, Alejandro Molnar, Christopher Palmer, Andrew Plantinga, Steven Puller, Kate Vyborny, and Corey White for their comments and suggestions, and to PJ Elliott for excellent research assistance.
+\We are grateful to Ken Gillingham, Gabriel Kreindler, Jeff Lin, Kyle Meng, Alejandro Molnar, Christopher Palmer, Andrew Plantinga, Steven Puller, Kate Vyborny, and Corey White for their comments and suggestions, and to PJ Elliott for excellent research assistance.
 We also thank seminar participants at the 2018 Urban Economics Association conference, the 2019 Association of Environmental and Resource Economists conference, UC Berkeley, and the University of Pennsylvania.
+Van Benthem thanks the Kleinman Center for Energy Policy and Analytics at Wharton for financial support.